willesq/thand-agent/docs/configuration/providers/cloudflare/index.md

 ### How Policy-Based Access Works

-When you define a role with `inherits`, `permissions`, and `resources`:
+When you define a role with `inherits` OR `permissions` and `resources`:

+**Using inherits:**
-1. **Role Inheritance Processing**: If `inherits` is specified, fetches permission groups from the inherited Cloudflare roles (e.g., "DNS", "Firewall")
+1. **Role Inheritance Processing**: Fetches permission groups from the inherited Cloudflare roles (e.g., "DNS", "Firewall")
-2. **Permission Groups Creation**:
-   - For `inherits`: Extracts all permission groups from the specified Cloudflare roles
+2. **Resource Group Creation**: Creates Resource Groups for each specified resource
+3. **Policy Construction**: Combines inherited Permission Groups with Resource Groups into Cloudflare Policies
+4. **Member Creation**: Invites the user as an account member with the generated policies

+**Using permissions:**
-   - For `permissions.allow`: Creates additional permission group objects for each specified permission key
+1. **Permission Groups Creation**: Creates permission group objects for each specified permission key
-   - For `permissions.deny`: Creates permission group objects to explicitly deny
-3. **Resource Group Creation**: Creates Resource Groups for each specified resource:
+2. **Resource Group Creation**: Creates Resource Groups for each specified resource
-   - Zones are looked up by domain name
-   - Wildcard zones are expanded to all zones in the account
-   - Account resources are created with account-level scope
-4. **Policy Construction**:
+3. **Policy Construction**:
-   - Combines allowed Permission Groups (from both inherits and permissions.allow) with Resource Groups into Cloudflare Policies with `access: "allow"`
+   - For `permissions.allow`: Creates policies with `access: "allow"`
-   - If deny permissions are specified, creates separate policies with `access: "deny"`
+   - For `permissions.deny`: Creates policies with `access: "deny"`
-5. **Member Creation**: Invites the user as an account member with the generated policies
+4. **Member Creation**: Invites the user as an account member with the generated policies

-### Permission Allow/Deny Behavior
+### Permission Specification Rules

-- **Inherits**: Brings in all permissions from one or more Cloudflare roles
-- **Allow permissions**: Adds additional individual permissions beyond what's inherited
-- **Deny permissions**: Explicitly denies specific permissions (overrides inherited permissions)
-- Both allow and deny policies are applied to the same resource groups specified in `resources.allow`
+- **Use EITHER `inherits` OR `permissions`** - Cloudflare does not support combining both approaches
+- **`inherits`**: Best for standard access patterns that match Cloudflare's predefined roles
+- **`permissions`**: Best for custom permission combinations or when you need explicit allow/deny control
+- When using `permissions`, you can specify both `allow` and `deny` lists

 ### Recommended Approaches

 1. **Use `inherits` for standard access patterns**: When you need a well-defined set of permissions that match a Cloudflare role (e.g., DNS, Firewall, Workers Platform Admin)
-2. **Use `permissions.allow` for custom combinations**: When you need a specific mix of permissions that doesn't match any single role
+2. **Use `permissions` for custom combinations**: When you need a specific mix of permissions that doesn't match any single role, or when you need to explicitly deny certain permissions
-3. **Use both together for fine-tuning**: Inherit a role's permissions, then use `permissions.allow` to add extras or `permissions.deny` to remove specific permissions
-4. **Use `inherits` with optional role IDs**: The `inherits` field can also accept Cloudflare role IDs for backward compatibility

 ### Caching and Performance